MesutNedzhib/fakegram-app-v.1/README.md

-# Laptop Shop E-LMAG
+# Fakegram
-Laptop Shop E-LMAG - is a web application built in the form of an online store where consumers can browse and buy products.
+Fakegram - is a web application similar of instagram where consumers can upload their pictures, comment and like on posts, follow and unfollow other consumers in REAL TIME.

 ![view-image-1](https://github.com/MesutNedzhib/fakegram-app-v.1/blob/master/client/public/png/desktopPluSmobile.png)